CrashDream1219/CD-firstLab/README.md

 4. ColorBlindSelector
 Since we hope the DUI could be customized based on users different requirements, so developers could add more selectors to deal with complex situations.
 And 'ColorBlindSelector' is a sample selector which provide color blind user with button color selection.

+# More detail about our project
+You could get more detail about our idea through our paper.